LalithaPriya/Algorithm-Handbook/README.md

         to multiply with 2 instead of *, left shift num by 1 and then for divide by 2, right shift by 1 (2*x + x + x/2) ==> (x<<1 + x+ x>>1)
  6. Find the two non-repeating elements in an array of repeating elements/ Unique Numbers 2

+ 7. Count number of bits to be flipped to convert A to B: by Using XOR for two numbers